310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 {% endbubble %}

 {% bubble Keito %}
-(I can’t believe this… So thanks to this idiot doing something completely unnecessary, my plans have been forcibly changed?)
+<th>(I can’t believe this… So thanks to this idiot doing something completely unnecessary, my plans have been forcibly changed?)</th>

-(I never expected Morisawa Chiaki from Ryuseitai to be this sort of person.)
+<th>(I never expected Morisawa Chiaki from Ryuseitai to be this sort of person.)</th>

-(I thought Ryuseitai was a bunch of fools, going only by the name of “heroes of justice.”)
+<th>(I thought Ryuseitai was a bunch of fools, going only by the name of “heroes of justice.”)</th>

-(But now I have to reconsider what I've known about them… It seems like only Mikejima and this guy are different from the others, though.)
+<th>(But now I have to reconsider what I've known about them… It seems like only Mikejima and this guy are different from the others, though.)</th>

-(I have to be cautious.
-Well, Mikejima’s the more important part, and he's working overseas right now, so it should likely be alright.)
+<th>(I have to be cautious.
+Well, Mikejima’s the more important part, and he's working overseas right now, so it should likely be alright.)</th>
 {% endbubble %}

 {% bubble Chiaki mgn %}
 …?
 You look grim, Hasumi…kun.
 What's wrong?
+{% endbubble %}

+{% img /img/es/eventstory/crossroad/1_6.jpg %}

+{% bubble Chiaki mgn %}
 It’ll be okay!
 I’ll protect you, no matter what!
 {% endbubble %}

 {% bubble Keito %}
-(Mmm… Something’s off about him.
-He may be saying reassuring things, but it feels like he’s shaking in fear.)
+<th>(Mmm… Something’s off about him.
+He may be saying reassuring things, but it feels like he’s shaking in fear.)</th>

-(There’s a gap between his words and actions, as if it’s off sync.)
+<th>(There’s a gap between his words and actions, as if it’s off sync.)</th>

-(Seems like I need to research on what kind of person he is.)
+<th>(Seems like I need to research on what kind of person he is.)</th>
 {% endbubble %}

 {% note narration %}